 TAN stands for Tax Deduction and Collection Account Number.
 It is a unique 10 digit alpha numeric number allotted by the Income Tax Department (ITD) of India.
 Compulsorily required to all the persons who are accountable for tax deducted at source (TDS) or tax collect at source (TCS) on behalf of the income tax department.

-TAN number constitute of 10 digits, starting from four alphabets followed by five numbers ended with one alphabet.
-Example of TAN number is :-
+TAN number consists of 10 digits, starting from four alphabets followed by five numbers ended with one alphabet.
+Example of TAN number is :- RGPO 02811 K

 Online TAN Registration can be done by submitting a duly filled form 49B.